sk3p7ic/blog.joshuaibrom.com/src/posts/hello-world.md

 published: true
 ---

-## Testing...1, 2, 3...1, 2, 3
+## Test

-This is some test post to ensure that things are working as they should.
+This is some test post to ensure that things are working as they _should_.

 ```rs
 fn getGreeting(name: &str) -> String {